golang/proposal/design/56345-structured-logging.md

 	//
 	// Handle methods that produce output should observe the following rules:
 	//   - If r.Time is the zero time, ignore the time.
+	//   - If r.PC is zero, ignore it.
 	//   - If an Attr's key is the empty string and the value is not a group,
 	//     ignore the Attr.
 	//   - If a group's key is empty, inline the group's Attrs.